How Much Is An Accounting Course?

-To learn basic accounting principles, it costs very little.
-You’ll probably be able to pick up most of the essential principles by spending some time researching accounting online and taking the time to practice those skills.
-Some sites (usually government or advertising supported) have accumulated large databases of knowledge for your use.
-This will cost you just your time and internet access costs.
+Learning basic accounting principles costs very little at all.
+You’ll probably be able to pick up most of the essential principles by spending some time researching accounting online and taking the time to practice those skills and knowledge gained.

-If you’re not confident in your online research skills, or if you’d like someone to package accounting basics for you, there are introductory accounting courses available for a small cost ($100-200 is quite normal).
+If you’re not confident in your online research skills, or you’d like someone to package the accounting course for you, there are introductory accounting courses available for a small cost ($100-200 is quite normal).

 Qualified accounting courses

 Most decent intermediate accounting courses that teach you real skills – like the Certificate IV in Accounting and Bookkeeping– run for around a year or two, full time.

 Advanced accounting courses

-You can also continue your education with post-graduate, master, and doctoral studies in accounting.
+You can also continue your education with post-graduate, master and doctoral studies in accounting.
 These can run for various lengths of time, anywhere from a semester to many years depending on your program and workload.

 Online vs classroom study

-Whichever option you choose, don’t forget the little extra costs you need to add to your expenses – textbooks, internet connections, computers, transport and/or parking fees, plus time spent travelling to-and-from from TAFE or university.
+Whichever option you choose, don’t forget all the little extra costs you need to add to your course expenses – textbooks, internet connections, computers, transport and/or parking fees, plus time spent travelling to-and-from from TAFE or university.

 Career outcomes of your accounting studies

 Which course is right for you?
-If you want to learn accounting for your own personal finances or to run your own small business, you’ll likely be able to learn what you need with online research or a basic accounting course.
+If you want to learn accounting for your own personal finances or to run your own small business, you’ll likely be able to learn all you need with online research or a basic accounting course.

 However!
-If you’d like to formalise your accounting skills and earn a qualification that can be put on your resume, and find work in the financial service industry, it definitely helps to get one of the professional accounting courses and work hard to develop your practical skills.
+If you’d like to formalise your accounting skills and earn a qualification that can be put on your resume, it definitely helps to get a Certificate IV in Accounting and Bookkeeping or better and work hard to develop your practical skills.

-A recent conversation with a bookkeeping services company based in Australia revealed that they require applicants for their bookkeeping and accounting roles to have a Certificate IV in Accounting and Bookkeeping as a minimum qualification.
+A recent conversation with a bookkeeping services company based in Australia revealed that they require applicants for their bookkeeping and accounting roles to have a formal qualification such as the Certificate IV in Accounting and Bookkeeping as a minimum qualification.

-You can also pursue more training opportunities on your own – many people start with a Certificate 4 Accounting and then continue learning while they’re also working and earning an income in the accounting profession.
+You can also pursue a broad range of training opportunities on your own – many people start with a Certificate IV in Accounting and Bookkeeping and then continue learning while they’re also working and earning an income in the accounting profession.